Unambiguous Buchi is weak: Basic notions

-A particular case of this theorem for $i=n=1$ is the classical Rabin separation result (see~\cite{rabin_separation}): if $L_1,L_2$ are two disjoint B\"uchi tree languages then there is a weak MSO-definable language $S$ that separates them.
+\begin{theorem}[Rabin~\cite{rabin_separation}, also Kupferman Vardi~\cite{kupferman_complementation}] If $\aut{C}$ is an alternating $\comp(0,0)$ automaton then $\lang(\aut{C})$ is definable in weak~\mso.
+Similarly, if $L\subseteq\trees_A$ is definable in weak~\mso then there exists a $\comp(0,0)$ automaton recognising $L$. \end{theorem} The crucial technical tool in our proof is the \textsc{Separation} algorithm by Arnold and Santocanale~\cite{arnold_separation}.
+A particular case of this algorithm for $\rmin=\rmax=1$ is the classical Rabin separation construction (see~\cite{rabin_separation}): if $L_1$, $L_2$ are two disjoint languages recognisable by B\"uchi alternating tree automata then one can effectively construct a weak~\mso-definable language $L_S$ that separates them.